She was called the n-word and given instructions to slit her wrists. What did Facebook do?

 Still, you can stay on Facebook.

-These are the findings of
+These are the findings